A multi-channel approach for automatic microseismic event association using RANSAC-based arrival time event clustering(RATEC): Motivation

-This random sampling scheme was first proposed by \cite{FisBol1981} as {RANSAC} and then improved by many others (\citealt{Stewart1995}; \citealt{Torr2000}; \citealt{Chum2002}; \citealt{TorMur2005}; \citealt{Chum2005}).
+This random sampling scheme was first proposed by \cite{FisBol1981} as random sample consensus {RANSAC} and then improved by many others (\citealt{Stewart1995}; \citealt{Torr2000}; \citealt{Chum2002}; \citealt{TorMur2005}; \citealt{Chum2005}).
 It has also been extended to fit multiple models simultaneously (\citealt{Wang2004}; \citealt{Toldo2008}).
 Based on the fitted hyperbolic model, the picked arrival times are, in fact, clustered into event groups and non-event groups.
-Such clustering not only separates picked arrival times into different phases (e.g., P-wave and S-wave phases), but also improves the accuracy of localization results by eliminating false picks due to noise.
+Such clustering not only separates picked arrival times into different phases, e.g., P-wave and S-wave phases, but also improves the accuracy of subsequent source-location estimates by eliminating false picks due to noise.